sushma3690/Assignment1/README.md

  1. The program does not expect any user input.
  2. It expects a valid news database to be present and the _mainview_ mentioned in previous section to be present.

+ # Style guidelines

+ Pep style guide for python has been followed.
+And the same has been shown in the image ``` pipstyle0error.png``` for reference.